Kingsford Legal Centre's Values

 The following values underpin all of Kingsford Legal Centre's work:

-- The value of clinical legal education as a means of educating law students.
+- The value of clinical legal education as a means of educating law & justice students.
 We will provide a positive learning environment for students, encouraging them to gain first hand experience of delivering legal services in a community setting.

 - Providing the best quality service to our clients whilst encouraging them to do as much as they can in regard to their legal problems.
 We aim to empower our clients rather than adopt a paternalistic approach to advice and casework.